Britney Spears conservatorship case: #FreeBritney

-In response to the conservatorship, some of Spears's fans have advocated for its termination.
-Though the term "Free Britney" had existed since 2009, the usage of the term as a hashtag to advocate for Spears began in 2019 after her career hiatus and mental facility stay.
-The movement's official website states that their goal is "ending the conservatorship of Britney Spears".
-The movement claims that Spears has been denied her basic human rights under the arrangement, and alleges that Spears's team profits from the conservatorship.
+In response to the conservatorship, some of Spears's fans advocated for its termination.
+Though the term "Free Britney" had existed since 2009, fans began using it in the hashtag "#FreeBritney" in 2019 to advocate for Spears after her career hiatus and mental facility stay.
+The movement's stated goal was "ending the conservatorship of Britney Spears", as seen on their website.
+The movement claimed that Spears had been denied her basic human rights under the arrangement and that Spears's team had profited from the conservatorship.
 The movement also claims to raise awareness of conservatorship abuse.
-Members of the movement often organize in-person and virtual rallies, which have taken place in West Hollywood City Hall, Stanley Mosk Courthouse, and Grand Park in Los Angeles, California.
+Members of the movement organized in-person and virtual rallies, which took place in West Hollywood City Hall, Stanley Mosk Courthouse, and Grand Park in Los Angeles, California.

-As a result of the COVID-19 pandemic, much advocacy after 2019 occurred online, on social media, and in videoconferencing platforms such as Zoom.
-The movement received publicity on TikTok, Twitter, and Instagram, where hashtag trends like #FreeBritney and #BritneySpeaks have occurred.
+As a result of the COVID-19 pandemic, after 2019, most advocacy shifted online to social media platforms such as TikTok, Twitter, and Instagram, where hashtag trends like #FreeBritney and #BritneySpeaks were popularized, with the videoconferencing program Zoom also being used.
 The movement was initially criticized by the media, fact-checkers, and the conservators for spreading conspiracy theories about Spears's situation.

 In September 2021, the documentary film Controlling Britney Spears alleged that Spears's conservators, management, and security investigated the movement in its early days and documented details regarding early activists under the guise of Spears's "protection".
 Efforts to investigate the movement allegedly included undercover operations.
-Activism in the movement has spread beyond California and is present globally; rallies have been held in Washington, D.C. and London, England.
+Activism in the movement spread beyond California and was present globally; rallies were held in Washington, D.C. and London, England.
 In September 2021, hashtag campaigns occurred on the Chinese social media platforms Weibo and WeChat.
 On the former, the hashtag #FreeBritney reached 130 million views.

 After the termination of the conservatorship, Spears thanked the movement for "saving [her] life", expressing that it raised awareness of her situation amidst her limited ability to voice her discontent with the arrangement.